ranjitklive/OnlineBookReader/Reader.Web/README.md

 ## Reader.Web

-- Hosted as Azure Static Web Apps
+- Hosted as Azure App Service
-- Web hosting for static content
-- Globally distributed static content
+- Hosted in multi-region
+- Backed by Microservices
+- Communicates with Azure App Gateway with Azure API Management listener
+- APIs from Microservices are imported into Azure API Management - using OpenAPI specification
+- Azure Front-Door as Layer-7 load balancer